Tips & Expectations

 It can be tempting to write a lot to show clients what you have to offer, but people usually know by the third paragraph whether they are interested or not.
 200-300 words is usually best (a little longer if you don’t have a website).

 We always suggest that you run your profile by trusted peers and colleagues.
-This kind of feedback can make a big difference!
+This kind of feedback is invaluable.

 What other factors are there?